About These Ube Brownies

 Now that I’ve convinced you to make these ube brownies, here’s everything you need to make the recipe:

 - Unsalted Butter.
-You can substitute the unsalted butter with salted butter without any noticeable difference in taste.
+When developing this recipe, I found that you can substitute the unsalted butter with salted butter without any noticeable difference in taste.

 - White Chocolate.
-Check out this blog post to learn about the best brands and types of chocolate for baking projects!
+Check out this blog post to learn my recommendatios for the best chocolate for baking projects!

 - Ube Halaya Jam and Extract.
 Check out my post on where to buy ube halaya jam and extract.
 I’ve also included instructions on how to make ube halaya jam at home if you can’t find it/want to make it from scratch!

 - Kosher Salt.
-You can replace the kosher salt in the recipe with half its amount in table salt.
+In my cookbook, I argue that kosher salt is the best salt for baking recipes.
+But if you don’t have any, you can replace the kosher salt in the recipe with half its amount in table salt.

-The recipe instructs you to chop your chocolate into smaller ¼- to ½-inch pieces:
+The recipe instructs you to chop your chocolate into smaller ¼- to ½-inch pieces.
+This is what that looks like:

 The brownie batter will be a thick, vibrant purple after you’ve mixed together all the ingredients.
 It will be a little thicker than cake batter, with a texture more similar to cookie dough: